Gilbert Cayetano Huesca (1915 – 2009)

 My parents were ecstatic that they were now homeowners for the very first time.
 One of the very first things they did was to hang their prized possession, what we called the Lady Plate, in a prominent place on the living room wall.
 A very large 19th century Sèvres porcelain portrait plate, it had come with us from Chicago to Mexico and back up to California on my mother’s lap for safety.

 It did not take them long to begin the first of their many do-it-yourself projects.
-They were resourceful and creative, and they tackled projects most weekends, often staying up late into the night to finish something, whether it was painting, wallpapering, building shelves, or installing tile.
+They were resourceful and creative, and they tackled endless projects most weekends, staying up late into the night to finish something, whether it was painting, wallpapering, building shelves, or installing tile.
 To my knowledge, my father had never done this kind of work before, but he was so deliberate in everything he did that his results were always stunning and professional-looking.
-He discovered a love for working with tools, and he began to amass quite a collection of them until he had to build cabinets and holders to keep them organized.
-Thinking back on this now, it is clear that he inherited these talents from his own father.
+He discovered a love for working with tools, and he began to amass quite a collection of them until he had to build a set of cabinets to keep them organized.
+Thinking back on this now, it is clear to me that he inherited these talents from his own father and grandfather.

 My sisters and I – from the oldest to the youngest – had assigned chores and typically spent Saturday mornings helping clean the house before we could go out to play.
 My parents made it very clear that because we all lived in the same house, we also had an obligation to take care of it.